TheOdinProject/curriculum/foundations/javascript_basics/variables_and_operators.md

 ### How to run JavaScript code

 The simplest way to get started is to create an HTML file with the JavaScript code inside of it.
-Use the VS Code snippet <kbd>!</kbd> + <kbd>TAB</kbd> to create the basic HTML skeleton in a file on your computer somewhere:
+Use the VS Code snippet <kbd>!</kbd> + <kbd>TAB</kbd> to create the basic HTML skeleton in a file on your computer somewhere.
+Be sure to include the `<script>` tag:

 ```html
 <!DOCTYPE html>